-- a.
-To deal with matters, both inside and outside the Fellowship, which affect the continuation of C.A. growth. - b.
-The guardians of the Twelve Traditions. - c.
+- 1. To deal with matters, both inside and outside the Fellowship, which affect the continuation of C.A. growth. - 2.
+The guardians of the Twelve Traditions. - 3.
 To actively seek and encourage ways of carrying the message of recovery to the addict who still suffers.